-328 Freeze drying
+Freeze drying

-- 329 Freeze-drying is reported to decrease microbial contamination, but there is little information on the - effect of this technique.
-Moreover, the sensitivity of micro-organisms may differ considerably to this - 331 method and conditions capable of reducing microbial contamination should be evaluated.
-On the other - hand, the use of cryo-protectants as part of the process may allow for the survival of micro-organisms - and their subsequent recovery and proliferation after reconstitution.
-This should be addressed during - 334 method validation.
+Freeze-drying is reported to decrease microbial contamination, but there is little information on the effect of this technique.
+Moreover, the sensitivity of micro-organisms may differ considerably to this method and conditions capable of reducing microbial contamination should be evaluated.
+On the other hand, the use of cryo-protectants as part of the process may allow for the survival of micro-organisms and their subsequent recovery and proliferation after reconstitution.
+This should be addressed during method validation.

-335 High pressure processing
+High pressure processing

-- High pressure processing (HPP), also known as high hydrostatic pressure processing (HHPP) and - 337 ultrahigh pressure (UHP), is a method of processing, where the material is subjected to elevated - 338 pressures, up to 1000 MPa (145,000 psi), applied with a pressure-transmitting medium (water or other - 339 liquids as appropriate).
-The process inactivates/kills micro-organisms, reduces the need for - 340 preservatives and eliminates post-process contamination, while retaining organoleptic properties such - 341 as freshness, flavour and colour of the plant material.
-Moreover HPP can also be used to inactivate (or - 342 to activate) enzymes. - 343 Although the mechanism of inactivation by HPP is not well understood, it is considered that the - 344 compression process induces cell membrane rupture and macromolecular transformations, e.g. protein345 denaturation.
+High pressure processing (HPP), also known as high hydrostatic pressure processing and ultrahigh pressure, is a method of processing, where the material is subjected to elevated pressures, up to 1000 MPa (145,000 psi), applied with a pressure-transmitting medium (water or other liquids as appropriate).
+The process is used to inactivate/kill micro-organisms while retaining organoleptic properties such as freshness, flavour and colour of the plant material.
+Moreover HPP can also be used to inactivate (or to activate) enzymes.

+However, HPP might only injure the microbial cells, thus the sub-lethally injured cells may recover and multiply when they find suitable conditions during subsequent processing and storage.
+This phenomenon may lead to an over-estimation of microbial reduction because the counts determined immediately after HPP will be lower than those reached after the recovery of injured cells.

+Although the mechanism of inactivation by HPP is not well understood, it is considered that the compression process induces cell membrane rupture and macromolecular transformations, e.g. protein denaturation.

-- 346 HPP can be applied to solids, liquids and to packaged products as high pressure acts instantaneously - 347 and uniformly without a gradient of effectiveness from surface to centre, regardless of shape, size, and - composition.
-Pressure, temperature and exposure time can be adjusted for optimal results, and the - process may be carried out at ambient, cooling or freezing temperatures, with exposure times ranging - 350 from a millisecond to over 20 minutes. - 351 The sensitivity of micro-organisms to HPP is variable and influenced by several factors, therefore the - 352 processing conditions (holding time of the pressure, temperature of pressure processing, composition - of the medium) have to be carefully selected for the individual herbal material to be treated. - 354 Conditions and specifications should be validated.
-Any impact of pH modifications applied during the - 355 HPP process on the composition of the product should be evaluated. - To improve the efficacy HPP can be combined with heat and/or low pH as well as pressure cycling - 357 treatments for inactivation and control of outgrowth of spores.
-Ultrasound, alternative currents, high- - 358 voltage electric pulses and antimicrobial agents may also be used. - 359 HPP may only damage the microbial cells, thus the sub-lethally injured cells may recover and multiply - 360 when they find suitable conditions during subsequent processing and storage.
-This phenomenon may - 361 lead to an over-estimation of microbial reduction because the counts determined immediately after - 362 HPP will be lower than those reached after the recovery of injured cells.
+HPP can be applied to solids, liquids and to packaged products as high pressure acts instantaneously and uniformly without a gradient of effectiveness from surface to centre, regardless of shape, size, and composition.
+Pressure, temperature and exposure time can be adjusted for optimization, and the process may be carried out at ambient, cooling or freezing temperatures, with exposure times ranging from a millisecond to over 20 minutes.

+The sensitivity of micro-organisms to HPP is variable and influenced by several factors, therefore the processing conditions (holding time of the pressure, temperature of pressure processing, composition of the medium) have to be carefully selected for the individual herbal material to be treated.
+Conditions and specifications should be validated.
+Any impact of pH modifications applied during the HPP process on the composition of the product should be evaluated.

+To improve the efficacy HPP can be combined with heat as well as pressure cycling treatments for inactivation and control of outgrowth of spores.
+Ultrasound, alternative currents, high-voltage electric pulses may also be used.

-363 Instant controlled pressure drop
+Instant controlled pressure drop